 Christmas dinner items such as Egg Nog (eww gross!), deli platters, ham, instant potatoes, gravy mixes, rolls, frozen pies, cranberry sauce, Jello, and marshmallows.

 Baking items such as flour, sugar, butter, cream, cake mixes, brownie mixes, muffin mixes, breads, pie crusts, and whipped cream.
 Per reader Anna, seasonings are also usually half off this month.
-Great time to stock up for the year as they have a long expiration date!
+Great sales cycles time to stock up for the year as they have a long expiration date!
 Thanks Anna!

 New Year items such as crackers, party trays, salami’s, cheese’s, butter, dessert mixes, and more.